-2 Demographics
+2. Demographics

-Figure 2.1 presents the distribution of the population in Kayonza district by age group and sex.
-The population of Kayonza district is 332,000; about 55% are aged 19 years or younger.
-People aged 65 years and above make up 3% of the population.
-About 52% of the population is female individuals and the majority of the population is young, with about 83% still under 40 years of age.
+Figure 2.1 presents the distribution of the Rwamagana district population by age group and sex.
+The population of the district is 318,000 and about 53% are aged 19 years or younger.
+People aged 65 years and above make up 4%.
+The majority of the population is young, with about 82% still under 40 years of age.